andrewchambers/daily-schedule/README.md

 then forked again by Andrew Chambers.

 This version was made to help me (Andrew Chambers) maintain good working discipline.
-It is modified to somewhat match my existing habits/lifestyle plus habits I want to follow but don't currently.
+It is modified to somewhat match my existing lifestyle with the addition habits I want to follow but don't currently.

-Please feel free to fork and improve it!
+Please feel free to fork it and make your own version.